sgerritsen2/Market_Predictor/README.md

-# Stock_Market_Predictor
+# ML Stock_Market_Predictor

 Project Overview

-In this project, we'll predict the price of the S&P500 stock market index.
+In this project, we'll predict the price of the S&P500 stock market index using ML.

 Project Steps